Therapy for Chronic Illness

 • Internalized ableism

-• Body image challenges due to physical changes from illness or result of medications (ex: hair loss, weight fluctuations)
+• Body image challenges due to physical changes from illness or result of medications or chemotherapy/radiation (ex: hair loss, weight fluctuations)

 My own health journey took me from medical school into therapy, and it’s this blend of lived experience and professional expertise that allows me to offer a unique approach to chronic illness therapy.